MetaMask/metamask-docs/snaps/concepts/security-guidelines.md

 The following are guidelines for handling and signing transactions:

-- **Transaction details** - When handling transactions, present the user with a prompt displaying all transaction details such as the receiver address, chain ID, network, and amount.
+- **Transaction details** - When handling transactions, provide a prompt displaying all transaction details, including the receiver address, chain ID, network, and amount.
-  Show the domain name of the site that originated the transaction request, and the blockchain it will be sent to.
+  Display the originating site's domain name and the target blockchain.
-  The receiver address is crucial to prevent the user from sending funds to the wrong destination.
+  Ensure the user verifies the receiver address to avoid sending funds to an incorrect destination.

 - **Transparent signing** - Display the message to be signed by the user in the Snap confirmation flow.
   Do not rely on the requesting site for this, as it can choose not to display it and let the